isomerpages/ogp-westgrovepri/_departments/Mother Tongue/Chinese.md

 At the heart of this programme lies our belief: Language is not only spoken — it is lived, felt, and celebrated.

+2025 Little Reporters Programme: Nurturing Digital-Age Journalists

+West Grove Primary School's Mother Tongue Languages Department successfully conducted our Little Reporters programme during the March Holiday, where students enhanced their mother tongue language skills through hands-on journalism experiences.

+Our students participated in specialised workshops where Tamil and Chinese Language learners mastered Moo-V technology, while Malay Language students created news content using Canva.
+A key highlight of this programme included getting &nbsp;our young reporters to interview our school leaders, including our Principal, where they prepared their questions in English and completed reflections in their mother tongue languages.

+All student-created content has been showcased on our dedicated Little Reporters microsite, where the school community can access news stories, interviews, and creative content produced by our budding journalists.
+This innovative programme demonstrated our commitment to meaningful ICT integration in mother tongue language learning.

 <iframe allowfullscreen="true" height="560" width="560" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSl4orQhnZsiBATyqTGSqJ8vPP3GQfcMx_4QbYvbiWFMtIZOjTd9UqEFtteHDbCMoYx3K-L7VRui5FR/embed?start=true&amp;loop=true&amp;delayms=3000"></iframe>